dde/qqcs/README.md

 of a 5-qubit circuit.
 The replication is only applicable to single-qubit gates, and uses only a single digit.
 As an alternative, the gate name can be repeated. :HHHH is the same as :H4.

-Non-adjacent gates are handled by infixed underscores (\_), such as :_X_X, which puts two X gates on lines 1 and 3 of a 4-qubit circuit.
+Non-adjacent gates are handled by infixed underscores (\_), such as :\_X\_X, which puts two X gates on lines 1 and 3 of a 4-qubit circuit.

 ## Controlled Gate Names

 <img src="img/Screen Shot 2020-05-03 at 8.30.54 PM.png" width="645" height="268" alt="suffix notation corresponding to CNOT gates in a circuit"/>

-Qubit line numbers on a controlled gate are relative to the span of the gate.
+Qubit line numbers on a controlled gate can be relative to the span of the gate, or absolute.

 The span of a gate is the difference between the minimum and maximum control/target lines plus one.
 Reading left to right, controls occur first, then target, each as a single digit.
-The span of the control suffix 02 is 3 (2-0+1=3) lines, and indicates a control on relative line 0 and a target on relative line 2.
+As an example, the control suffix 02 has a span of 3 (2-0+1=3) lines, and indicates a control on relative line 0 and a target on relative line 2.

 Ungated prefixes and suffixes are used, as in all other gates, to position the gate vertically in the circuit.
 Lines within the span that are not control or target lines are ungated by implication.

+With a absolute suffix, the control and target digits indicate the actual lines of the circuit.
+No leading
+\_'s are needed for positioning.
+Trailing \_'s may still be needed.

+Either absolute or relative notation may be uaed.

 Any single qubit gate can be followed by a control suffix to make it a controlled gate.

 ## Display

-The default display is the resulting gate matrix or a quantum state transposed column vector.
+The default display is the resulting gate matrix, or a quantum state transposed column vector.

 If the gate sequence was supplied with an initial value (see below), that value is displayed before the gate sequence is executed.